cmangos/mangos-classic/CONTRIBUTING.md

 # Bug-Reports

-If you spot a bug, you can either report it on our forums (cmangos.net) or by opening an issue in one of our github repositories.
+If you spot a bug, please report it by opening an issue on our centralized GitHub issue tracking repository: [cmangos/issues](https://github.com/cmangos/issues/issues).
 Before you do so, please consider the following points:

 * The bug happens on a clean core